dylnsmth/lighten-up-unique-item-sale/README.md

 # Lighten Up Unique Item Sale
 This is an HTML Prototype for the Lighten Up project.

 Developed on Jun 4, 2022 by
 - Batmend Batsaikhan
 - David Chu
 - Dylan Smith
 - Sam Bradie
 - Shaun Baron-Furuyama

 # Installation steps

 ## 1. Download the code
+This skip should be skipped unless you don't already have the code.
+The GitHub repository lacks preset items already inputed into the system.

 At https://github.com/dylnsmth/lighten-up-unique-item-sale, click on the **Code** button and selected **Download ZIP**.
 Then, open the .zip file to get the app's contents.

 ## 2. Download node.js and install
 Go to this link https://nodejs.org/en/download/, and follow the steps.

 ## 3. Download Electron